Skip To Main Content

 A student who resides in a district that does not operate a secondary program will be permitted to enroll in secondary schools in this district in accordance with state law and regulation relating to the financial responsibility of the resident district.

-The superintendent or designee will accept or reject an application for nonresident admission based on the following standards:
+The superintendent or designee will approve or deny a request for nonresident admission based on the following standards:

-B. Whether space is available in the students’ grade level or class and in the programs or services needed to address the educational needs of the nonresident student, in the school requested or any other school in the district.
+A. Whether space is available in the students’ grade level or class and in the programs or services needed to address the educational needs of the nonresident student, in the school requested.

-G. Whether the student has been expelled or suspended from a public school for more than ten consecutive days, in which case the student may apply for admission to their resident school under the resident school district’s policy for readmission or expelled students.
+F. Whether the student has been expelled or suspended from a public school for more than 10 consecutive days, in which case the student may apply for admission to their resident school under the resident school district’s policy for readmission or expelled students.
 The student must qualify for readmission to their resident school prior to admission consideration.

 Special Consideration:

-A. Except for children of full-time certificated or classified employees, all applications received will be considered equally.
+A. Except for children of full-time certificated or classified employees, all transfer requests received will be considered equally.

-B. If more applications are received than can be accepted based upon the standards above, students who have previously been enrolled in the district will receive priority consideration.
+B. If more transfer requests are received than can be approved based upon the standards above, students who have previously been enrolled in the district will receive priority consideration.

-C. If the applications received exceed space available after applying the two considerations above, the district will use a lottery system to determine acceptance.
+C. If the requests received exceed space available after applying the two considerations above, the district will use a lottery system to determine acceptance.

 Extracurricular Activities